matrix-org/matrix-spec-proposals/proposals/2379-appservice-versions.md

-# MSC XXXX: Add supported appservice version to registration information.
+# MSC 2379: Add supported appservice version to registration information.

 The [AS registration format](https://matrix.org/docs/spec/application_service/r0.1.2#registration) does not have a way to specify what version of the spec that bridges support.
 This means that if the path